baadjis/csondb/Readme.md

 * Is in :

-check if a key is in a list of elements
+Check if a key is in a list of elements

 ```javascript
   ['cnd','cnd2'].includes(firstname) => {firstname: {$isin:['cnd','cnd1']}